My comeback on this blog!

 I've recently had many different projects in progress and have just not gotten round to post any messages about them on this blog.
 But, fortunately we still have the pictures, as the businessman said when he saw his million dollar yacht sinking.
 This project has been an interesting challenge in between all the ornamental work.
 The job on hand was about two facade reliefs of a spoonbill and buddha head from Haarlem.

 The original stone ornaments came from the façade of the Lutheran Orphan's and Old Men's Home, which was built in 1906.
 After the demolition of this home, the stones were reused in the garden wall of the Vitae Vesper Elderly Nursing Home that in 2015 was demolished again itself.
 An apartment building was constructed on this site and the reliefs remained behind, discarded and orphaned.
-The Lutheran Kerkbestuur wild these ornaments give a final resting place in the garden wall between Frans Loenenhofje and the Lutheran Church in Haarlem.
+The Lutheran Church Administration wanted to give these ornaments a final resting place in the garden wall between Frans Loenenhofje and the Lutheran Church in Haarlem.

 A stolen spoonbill, pelican and buddha head

 The seven facade reliefs were removed from the original garden wall and kept separate.
 But three of those reliefs, of a pelican, a spoonbill and a Buddha head, were stolen from the construction site.
 Fortunately, the pelican was found again three days later.
 Apparently there is a market for stolen ornaments.